paulo-fernando-silva/vscOctaveDebugger/readme.md

     waitfor(h);
 ```

-to prevent the script from exiting, allowing continous debugging of plots.
+to prevent the script from exiting, allowing continuous debugging of plots.
 Another option is to put `while(waitforbuttonpress()==0) pause(1) end` at the end of your script.
 See [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger/issues/52#issuecomment-893771137) for more details.

 Do read the changelog to know what's new in this version.
 This extension has been tested with octave-5.1 and octave-6.1, so everything in between and perhaps more recent versions should also work.
-If it doesn't, of if a variable is not shown properly, etc, please do let me know over [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger/issues).
+If it doesn't, or if a variable is not shown properly, etc, please do let me know over [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger/issues).
 Do check the known issues on this page.

-Though this is not necessary to use this extension, I recommend the [Octave](https://marketplace.visualstudio.com/items?itemName=toasty-technologies.octave) extension for syntax highlighting.
-I favor it to the [Matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab).
+Though the following is not necessary to use this extension, I recommend the [Octave](https://marketplace.visualstudio.com/items?itemName=toasty-technologies.octave) extension for syntax highlighting.
+I prefer it over [Matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab).
 Nicer colors.
 The following language extension supports code outline for the focused file [Octave Hacking](https://marketplace.visualstudio.com/items?itemName=apjanke.octave-hacking).
-We're still missing is F12 "jump to definition" code navigation.
+We're still missing is the F12 "jump to definition" code navigation.
 If someone has time and wants to implement it [here's](https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition) a place to start.

 **Octave Debugger**